langheran/APKLOT/README.md

 ## Objectives

-- Provides aerial view image dataset for parking spot segmentation, i.e. generate pixel-wise  areas given the class visible at each pixel through a mask.
+- Provides aerial view image dataset for parking block segmentation, i.e. generate pixel-wise  areas given the class visible at each pixel through a mask.
 - Provides benchmark code for evaluating the quality of the masks.
 - Enables evaluation and comparison of different methods vs the results of obtained in the companion paper.